Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - This year Huntley has thrown for 940 yards (58.8 per game) while completing 106 of 157 passes (67.5%), with three touchdowns and two interceptions.

-- Huntley has attempted 20 of his 157 passes in the red zone, accounting for 14.9% of his team's red zone plays.
+- Huntley has thrown 20 passes in the red zone this season, 14.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Huntley's matchup with the Steelers.